mrmrs/qstns/README.md

 git push -u origin master
 ```

+* To contibute to the project, please submit a pull request to the original
+  project repo.

 # What is it?

 Mostly a check-list of truths about typography with a focus on responsive web
-design.
-It also provides a list of questions to ask throughout the design
-process to ensure maximum readability.
+design and accessibility to ensure maximum readability.

 ## Directory structure
 ```